-- Note3: To improve the synergy of the Group, the equity of Pegavision Contact Lenses (Shanghai) Corporation was transferred to BeautyTech Platform Corporation from the Company. - Note 4: 100% Shares of Gemvision Technology (Zhejiang) Limited owned and directly invested by Pegavision Contact Lenses (Shanghai) Corporation. - Note 5: Amounts in foreign currencies are translated into New Taiwan dollars using the exchange rates on the balance sheet date. - Note 6: Gain/loss on investment is recognized based on the audited financial statements of the parent company's Auditors in Taiwan. - Note 7: Transaction between consolidated entities are eliminated in the consolidated financial statements.
+- Note3: To improve the synergy of the Group, the equity of Pegavision Contact Lenses (Shanghai) Corporation was transferred to BeautyTech Platform Corporation from the Company. - Note4: 100% Shares of Gemvision Technology (Zhejiang) Limited owned and directly invested by Pegavision Contact Lenses (Shanghai) Corporation. - Note 5: Pegavision (Shanghai) Limited which is 100% held by the Company was registered on April 23, 2024 the investment amount has not been remitted as of December 31, 2024.

+Note 6: Amounts in foreign currencies are translated into New Taiwan dollars using the exchange rates on the balance sheet date.

+Note 7: Gain / loss on investment is recognized based on the audited financial statement of the parent company's Auditors in Taiwan.

+Note 8: Transaction between consolidated entities are eliminated in the consolidated financial statements.

-- B.Significant transactions with investees in China: - a.Purchase and balances of related accounts payable as of December 31, 2023: None. - b.Sale and balance of related accounts receivable as of December 31, 2023: Please refer to attachment 11. - c.Property transaction amounts and resulting gain or loss: None. - d.Ending balance of endorsements/guarantees or collateral provided and the purposes: None. - e.Maximum balance, ending balance, interest rate range and total interest for current period from financing provided to others: None. - f.Transactions that have significant impact on profit or loss of current period or the financial position, such as services provided or rendered: Please refer to attachment 11. - g.Above transactions are eliminated upon preparation of consolidated financial statements.
-Please refer to attachment 11 for details.
+- B.Significant transactions with investees in China: - a.Purchase and balances of related accounts payable as of December 31, 2024: None. - b.Sale and balance of related accounts receivable as of December 31, 2024: Please refer to attachment 12. - c.Property transaction amounts and resulting gain or loss: None. - d.Ending balance of endorsements/guarantees or collateral provided and the purposes: None. - e.Maximum balance, ending balance, interest rate range and total interest for current period from financing provided to others: None. - f.Transactions that have significant impact on profit or loss of current period or the financial position, such as services provided or rendered: Please refer to attachment 12. - g.Above transactions are eliminated upon preparation of consolidated financial statements.
+Please refer to attachment 12 for details.